HomeNewE-mailLinksStore

 Post-processing

-Once the recordings are transferred to the computer (whether analog or digital), I edit them using a program called Audacity to remove imperfections, improve sound balance and eliminate volume fluctuations.
+Once the recordings are transferred to the computer (whether analog or digital), I edit them using a program called Audacity to remove imperfections, improve sound balance and reduce volume fluctuations.